Code-Institute-Submissions/globeconnections/README.md

 *(10) The site is thoroughly tested using [Chrome DevTools | Tools for Web Developers | Google](https://developers.google.com/web/tools/chrome-devtools/ "Chrome DevTools | Tools for Web Developers | Google").*

-*(11) This readme.md document is written using markdownn language from the following link: [MARKDOWN GUIDE](https://www.markdownguide.org/basic-syntax/#links "Markdown Syntax").*
+*(11) This readme.md document is written using markdown language from the following link: [MARKDOWN GUIDE](https://www.markdownguide.org/basic-syntax/#links "Markdown Syntax").*

 *(12) The favicon was generated with the following website: [FAVICON](https://favicon.io/favicon-generator/ "Favicon Generator").*